derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 When the reference is found in one of the scopes, the engine uses the referenced value and continues to do work.
 This is what we want.
 If the root scope is hit and the value does not exist, then we have a problem.
 We will go into detail later regarding this scenario, so just be aware of it.

 Now that we know the anatomy of a JavaScript program is simply a nested tree of scopes, let's add a simple example based on this section's HTML and CSS examples.
 As you might imagine, HTML has a tag that allows us to add JavaScript just as easily as we added CSS.
 Welcome to the `<script>` tag.
-You can add a `<script>` tag to the `<head>` or the `<body>`, but the latter is best practice.
+You can add a `<script>` tag to the `<head>` or the `<body>`, but the latter is best practice for non-blocking reasons.
 Specifically, `<script>` tags should reside just before the closing body, the `</body>`.
 Here is an updated excerpt from our `index.html` file.

 ```
     <!-- The previous HTML code from our index.html file is excluded for brevity -->